hplp/ai-hardware-project-jason-leon-dj-brian/README.md

  * Zips the new dataset (including augmentations) into *out-augmented.zip* if you would like to download it
  * Uploads the full dataset to Edge Impulse, automatically splitting between training and test sets

 If you head to the *Data acquisition* page in your Edge Impulse project, you should see your fully augmented dataset split between the *Training data* and *Test data* tabs.
-Note that some images might not be uploaded: Edge Impulse performs a deep inspection (via hashing) of each sample to ensure no two samples are the same.
-So, if you try to upload two images that are exactly the same, Edge Impulse will keep the first and reject the second.

 ## Model Training
 To train the model, we used Edge Impulse, which is a free AI development platform.
-Edge Impulse makes it easy to create a sketch that can be added to the Arduino Nano 33 BLE Sense board.
+Edge Impulse makes it easy to create an AI model that can be added to the Arduino Nano 33 BLE Sense board.
 In the data augmentation section, we provided a Jupyter notebook that added the dataset to an edge impulse project.

 If you collected enough data to skip the data augmentation section, you will need to create a new [Edge Impulse](impulse_website) project.
 If you do not already have an account, you can create one for free.

 To upload your images to Edge Impulse, put them all in a single folder.
 Navigate to **Data Acquisition** and click on the *Upload Data* button.
 Select *Select a folder* for **Upload mode**, *Automatically split between training and testing* for **Upload into category**, and *Infer from filename* for **Label**.
 Next click on *choose files* and select the folder with your images.
 Finally, select **Upload Data** to upload your images.

+(include image of data upload page)

 > **Note**
 > The Python script that we used to capture images automatically saved each image to a file with the file name as the label followed by a unique id, which allows for Edge Impulse to label each image accurately based on the filename.